 Help plant a community garden, head to the animal shelter to walk dogs, or even gather supplies at your house to put together hygiene kits for the homeless.
 Follow up the project with a nice dinner at her favorite restaurant, and you have the makings of a perfect day for even the most laid-back bride.

 photo by Madeline Druce

 Of course, all of these options can be mix-and-matched to create the perfect bachelorette party to celebrate the bride’s final unmarried days.
 So, what are you waiting for?
 Get planning and packing!
-Before you head out—or stay in—to create these memories the bride will cherish forever, don’t forget to stock up on these bachelorette party essentials for a fun + stylish weekend.
+Before you head out—or stay in—to create these memories the bride will cherish forever, don’t forget to stock up on these bachelorette party essentials for a fun and stylish weekend.